 Features of the GLASS Program include:

-- The Classroom Visitation Program (CVP) invites participants to visit upper-level courses in prospective majors across the University to get a firsthand glimpse of what advanced study in various disciplines has to offer.
+- The Classroom Visitation Program (CVP) invites participants to visit upper-level courses in prospective majors across the University.

-- A Core Curriculum has been designed to provide both an integrated approach to the study of the liberal arts and provide a unique opportunity to sample courses in a wide variety of areas while fulfilling the necessary requirements for graduation.
+- A Core Curriculum provides a unique opportunity to sample courses in a wide variety of areas while fulfilling the necessary requirements for graduation.

-- GLASS also prepares students to participate in at least one of the following immersion opportunities, designed to connect academic interests to the world beyond the classroom:
+- GLASS prepares students to participate in immersion opportunities, designed to connect academic interests to the world beyond the classroom: